oracle/bpftune/FEATURE_PLAN.md

  - tuner iterates over network namespaces at init and watches for netns add/remove events so that we can maintain tuner state for non-global network namespaces also.

+### Summary mode on exit
+ - bpftune reports what changes were made to tunables on exit as a kind of summarization mode.

 ### Packaging
  - added a "make pkg" target which creates rpm